wildfly-extras/wildfly-mcp/wildfly-mcp-server/README.md

 - `port`: The port the WildFly server is listening on.
 Optional, `9990` is used by default.
 - `name`: The name of the deployment to undeploy.

+### shutdownServer
+Shutdown a running server.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
+- `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.
+- `timeout`: The graceful timeout.
+Optional.

+### provisionWildFlyServerForDeployment
+Provision a WildFly server or WildFly Bootable JAR by inspecting the content of a deployment.
+The deployment is then deployed to the server ready to be run.

+**Inputs**:
+- `deploymentPath`: Absolute path to an existing deployment.
+- `targetDirectory`: Absolute path to a non existing directory.
+Note that the parent directory must exists.
+- `addOns`: A list of Glow AddOns to enable (WildFly CLI, openAPI, web console, ...).
+Optional.
+- `serverVersion`: The WildFly server version.
+Optional, by default the latest is used.
+- `spaces`: The enabled Glow spaces used to discover incubating features.
+Optional.
+- `bootableJAR`: Produce a WildFly bootable JAR.
+Optional.

+### getWildFlyProvisioningAddOns
+List the WildFly add-ons (extra server features such as add-user.sh, jboss-cli.sh command lines, openAPI and more) that could be added when provisioning a WildFly server for the provided deployment.
+**Inputs**:
+- `deploymentPath`: Absolute path to an existing deployment.

+### getWildFlyDocumentationURL
+Get WildFly documentation URL

 ## Available prompts

 Prompts are pre-built complex questions that you can invoke from your chat bot.